 Physician Assistants are one of the fastest-growing roles in healthcare.
 PAs are mid-level practitioners who treat patients and can write prescriptions.
 Their license is attached to a physician, and how closely they work with that physician depends on the practice culture and the state of residence.
 PAs can change specialties by changing the physician to whom their license is attached.

 PAs must have a master’s degree, and programs run from 2-3 years.
-Post-graduate fellowships (paid) are not required, but will provide specialty training in areas like orthopedics, emergency medicine, OB/Gyn, surgery, and more.
+Post-graduate fellowships (paid) are not required but will provide specialty training in orthopedics, emergency medicine, OB/GYN, surgery, and more.

 Job Market: The projected percent change in employment from 2020 to 2030.
 The average growth rate 31% (Much faster than average).

 Base Salary: $115,390 per year $55.48 per hour

 Physician Assistant prerequisites vary widely.
 Because the training is more rapid than medical school, there is much more preparation required before starting the program.
 This list will cover the requirements at many schools.
 It is a good idea to make your own list of 12-15 schools and develop a spreadsheet of prerequisites.
 Also, be attentive to the timing of your courses, as many schools will require all or most of the courses be completed before applying.